New Schools and Expansions

 The Washoe County School District has invested almost $800 million in new schools since the capital funding ballot initiative passed in 2016.
 Thank you voters!

 The District's first major expansion project was at Damonte Ranch High School, where in 2017, 22 classrooms were added to address overcrowding and leave room for growth.
 In August 2019, three new schools opened - the first new schools in a decade - Sky Ranch Middle School in Spanish Springs, Desert Skies Middle School in Sun Valley, and Nick Poulakidas Elementary School in south Reno.
-In August 2020, two more schools are on schedule to open - Marce Herz Middle School in south Reno and John Bohach Elementary School in Spanish Springs.
+In August 2020, two more schools opened - Marce Herz Middle School in south Reno and John Bohach Elementary School in Spanish Springs.

-The District is currently constructing a new elementary school in the north Cold Springs area and a new high school to replace the current Procter Hug High School.
-Plans for a new O'Brien STEM Academy and new buildings at Swope Middle School are currently underway as well.
+The District is currently constructing a new elementary school in the north Cold Springs area, Michael Inskeep Elementary School, and a new high school to replace the current Procter Hug High School.
+Construction on the new O'Brien STEM Academy and new buildings at Swope Middle School are currently underway as well.
 Future schools are dependent on growth and the District works closely with the cities of Reno and Sparks, Washoe County, the Truckee Meadows Regional Planning Agency, and local developers to forecast future enrollment, and thanks to our increased capital funding, we will be able to build new schools as they are needed.

 All of the new schools will comply with the most recent energy standards, and include energy efficient lighting and HVAC systems, as well as ground source heat pumps.
 The new buildings also include up to date safety and security features.